Xseba360/fivem-lua-docs/README.md

 ```

 ### AddRelationshipGroup

-This native has two pointer parameters, therefore it does not qualify as a single-pointer native
+This native has two pointer parameters, therefore it doesn't qualify as a single-pointer native and is fixed manually.
-and has to be fixed manually

 ```lua
 --- @param name string (char*)
 --- @param groupHash Hash (Hash*)